Fibromyalgia Numbness: Causes, Relief Tips & Advice

 Your clinician may recommend neurological tests, blood work, or imaging to rule out other causes before confirming a fibromyalgia-related origin.

-How Human Health can help you track and manage fibromyalgia symptoms
+How the Human Health app can help you track and manage fibromyalgia symptoms

 Start tracking your symptoms today